Inline Skating Tricks for Beginners

 As you land, your knees are bent.
 And once you land, bend your knees even more and sink low.
 Then, simply roll away from the landing spot.

-5. Master the Heel-toe Trick
+5. Master the Heel-toe Glide

 In this beginner rollerblade trick, you glide along on the heel of one skate and the toe of the other.
-This might look tricky at first, but believe me, it’s not hard to do.
+This might look tricky at first, but believe me, it’s not that hard to do.

-7. Skating on One Foot Trick
+6.Skating on One Foot Trick

 Being able to skate on one foot can really help your balance.
 This skill also comes in handy when performing a slew of other tricks.